Estimated Reading Time: 5 Minutes

 Do something different

-I took the same step as Nadine and Rob did when in Costa Rica almost nobody spoke any English.
+I took the same step as many before me did when almost nobody spoke English in Costa Rica.
 Back then, the bus from Santa Ana took 2 hours to get to San Jose.
-Santa Ana was then in the middle of nowhere, it’s a booming place now.
+Santa Ana was then in the middle of nowhere; it’s a booming place now.
 The road has been long and exciting, fun and an adventure.

 An incredible trip in life

-Or you can be lazy, don’t do anything all day but surf the waves, and eat peanut butter sandwiches.
-Imagine watching the sun go down from your hammock every day, while you drink margaritas or piña coladas.
+You can be lazy and do nothing all day but surf the waves and eat peanut butter sandwiches.
+Imagine watching the sun go down from your hammock daily while you drink margaritas or piña coladas.

-Should moving to Costa Rica be in my plans?
+Should moving to Costa Rica be your plan?

-Moving to Costa Rica for sure hasn’t always been easy.
-It takes quite some guts to move to Costa Rica!
-But its always been fun and lots of adventure.
+Moving to Costa Rica hasn’t always been easy—it takes quite some guts for many!
+For most, it’s been fun and lots of adventure.
 There are good and bad things everywhere.
-My life has been enriched incredibly by coming here.
+Coming here has enriched my life incredibly.

 I have: